 How to find internships in Iowa relevant to a healthcare degree?

-An online healthcare degree in Iowa significantly enhances career mobility by providing flexible access to education that meets the state's growing demand for qualified healthcare professionals.
-According to the Iowa Workforce Development, healthcare occupations in Iowa are projected to grow by 12% from 2020 to 2030, faster than the average for all careers.
+An online healthcare degree in Iowa significantly enhances career mobility and advancement within the state's growing healthcare sector.
+According to the Iowa Workforce Development, healthcare occupations are projected to grow 12% from 2020 to 2030, faster than many other industries.
+Completing an accredited online program allows professionals to gain specialized skills while maintaining flexibility, which is vital for working adults.

 How does studying for a healthcare degree in Iowa prepare for interdisciplinary roles?